bgamari/ghc-wiki-import/static-data.md

-We could use a static compact region embedded in the program.
+We could use a static compact region embedded in object files (reusing the `StaticData#` machinery).
 Let's add a `StaticObject#` primitive type which is a reference to an object in the static compact region.